triflicacid/c-vm/docs/Assembler.md

   - `-o <file>` specifies an output file for machine code.
 If none is provided, defaults to `source.bin`.
   - `-p <file>` specifies an output file for post-processed assembly.
 This will output the assembly after the pre-processor has dealt with the source.
 If the flag is stated, but no input file is provided, `preproc.asm` is used.
   - `--no-pre-process` skips the pre-processing step.
-  - `--no-compile` skips compilation - the file will still be parsed.s
+  - `--no-compile` skips compilation - the file will still be parsed.
+  - `--strict-sections` forces data and instruction mnemonics to be in their respective sections.

 Errors will be printed alongside their status code.
 See below for a list of possible codes and their meanings.
 These may be used in conjunction with error messages to glean insight into the error's nature.